jonathanneo/weather-etl/README.md

 db_password = "<your_database_password>"
 ```

+These credentials will be used in the `etl.ipynb` notebook.

 The `credentials.py` file is already in .gitignore and thus your credentials will not be stored on Git.

 ## Running code locally